MikeZorro/Java-Academy--RecruitmentTask/README.md

 # Java-Academy--RecruitmentTask
-A program to count occurriencies of letters in a String
+A program to count occurrences of letters in a String.
+This program intends to count how many times we can find a certain letter in a String.